datacontract/datacontract-action/README.md

         with:
           location: datacontract.yaml                 # local data contract file in workspace or remote URL
           server: all                                 # The name of server to test or all
-          junit-test-report: TEST-datacontract.xml    # This test report can be used with a subsequent action to create a Github test summary.
+          junit-test-report: TEST-datacontract.xml    # This test report can be used with a subsequent action to create a GitHub test summary.
         env: # Define server credentials as environment variables.
 Use Github Secrets for secure configuration.
           DATACONTRACT_SNOWFLAKE_USERNAME: ${{ secrets.DATACONTRACT_SNOWFLAKE_USERNAME }}
           DATACONTRACT_SNOWFLAKE_PASSWORD: ${{ secrets.DATACONTRACT_SNOWFLAKE_PASSWORD }}